 Marketers like to talk about the benefits of creating a marketing plan for your business.
-While doing so is important, how does that plan turn into individual marketing campaigns that drive actual revenue?
+While having a marketing plan is important, how do you use that plan to successfully market your business?
+The key is to understand how to take each strategy and turn it into a focused marketing campaign that drives actual revenue.

 To implement your marketing plan, you need a complete system for each marketing initiative that ensures its success.
 Whether you are implementing a lead generation, content marketing or an email marketing campaign, each one needs to have its own action plan that drives its execution and ultimately a significant return on your marketing investment.